hairphan/Multi-Source-Oracle/README.md

 - Aggregates data from multiple source-specific indexers.
 - Returns pricing information and UTxO outRefs required for transaction building.
 - Centralizes price-source configuration.
-- Reduces changes required in the Fixed Lending BFF when new sources are added.

 ## Architecture